-These spring blooming nectar flowers are for attracting hummingbirds to your backyard, garden or balcony.
+These spring-blooming nectar flowers are for attracting hummingbirds to your backyard, garden or balcony.
 Planting several flowers for each season creates your own hummingbird garden.

-Hummingbirds arrive in the spring months of March, April and May in much of the northeast.
+Hummingbirds arrive in the spring months of March, April, and May in much of the northeast.
 And the flowers listed here will be in bloom when they arrive.
-All of the plants listed are native to Philadelphia, the Delaware Valley and the Mid-Atlantic region.
+All of the plants listed are native to Philadelphia, the Delaware Valley, and the Mid-Atlantic region.

 Scientific Studies have shown that the Ruby-Throated migrates northward as three key flowers come into bloom.
 Those plants are Red Buckeye (Aesculus pavia), Clove Currant (Ribes odoratum) and Wild Columbine (Aquilegia canadensis).
 These flowers are all red in color.

 Ruby-throated Hummingbirds help pollinate 19 species of plants in eastern North America.
 The bird is often found in areas rich in flowers.
-This includes mixed woodlands, eastern deciduous forests, city parks or other spot with an abundance of flowers.
+This includes mixed woodlands, eastern deciduous forests, city parks or other spots with an abundance of flowers.

 - Cardinal Flower (Lobelia cardinalis), red, sun/part shade, height 4′ – 6′

 - Columbine species (Aquilegia spp.), varies, sun/part. shade, height 2′ – 3′